 Uh-oh.
 Sometimes things happen unexpectedly.
 Things like losing a job, an expensive veterinary bill, or a broken-down vehicle can result in unplanned expenses.
 Here are some tips from the Financial Consumer Agency of Canada (FCAC) on how to plan for the unexpected by gradually setting up an emergency fund.

-4. Eliminate a monthly expense and add it to your fund: simple things like bringing your lunch to work can add up over a month.
+- Eliminate a monthly expense and add it to your fund: simple things like bringing your lunch to work can add up over a month.
 Consider things you can live without or change to add more to money your fund regularly.
 For example: I recently cancelled my Netflix so I could split my friend’s account instead.
+I found this budget planner super helpful.
+It shows me how much small daily expenses accumulate over time.
+I found out that if I stop buying coffee from coffee shops, I’ll save over $1000 a year.
 Here are some other ways you can do this:

 - Eliminate one non-essential food choice from your grocery list